Misba0019/Museum-Of-Candy/README.md

 # Museum of Candy
+## Overview
 **Welcome to the Museum of Candy!**
 This project is a Bootstrap-based website that showcases a fictional candy museum.
-- The website is built using HTML, CSS, and Bootstrap, ensuring a responsive and visually appealing design.
+The website is built using HTML, CSS, and Bootstrap, ensuring a responsive and visually appealing design.

 ## Technologies Used